jonathanloos/jonathanloos/README.md

 I am very much fueled by the team and environment that I'm currently in.
 For example, while still able to work well independently, remote work killed my motivation because I wasn't in the office with the team.
 However, using tools like [Gather](https://harled.ca/blog/gather_for_hybrid_teams) really helped me find fun and energy in my work until we could get back into the office.
 There's just something about having a bunch of like minded people grinding work all around me that keeps me going.

 ## ⛽️ How I lead
 I like to pump tires for those who deserve it.
 Recognition is an amazing tool that I feel is severely underutilized because of factors like pride and humility.
-Gassing up a teammate while avoiding overexaggeration keeps my team going, so I will make sure it happens.
-Giving the team the motivation to continue is all the leading I need to to most of the time, the rest takes care of itself.
+Gassing up a teammate while avoiding over exaggeration keeps my team going, so I will make sure it happens.
+Giving the team the motivation to continue is all the leading I need to do most of the time, the rest takes care of itself.

 ## 💭 How I follow
 I'm not afraid to give feedback and have healthy discussions with whoever it is I'm learning from.
 I work best when there's a mutual understanding between me and my superior that I will respect their opinions and suggestions so long as I feel a mutual respect in return.
-I love to talk it out, and struggle if the receiving party isn't responsive to suggestion or change.
+I love to talk it out, and struggle if the receiving party isn't responsive to suggestions or changes.

 ## ☎️ How to get in touch
 Thanks for taking a read!
 I'd love to get in touch if you or someone you know is looking to chat/learn/teach/etc...
 Find me at: